 All electricity & water comes from the sky!
 The robust solar & wind power system provides enough 110v and 220v electricity for all daily household power requirements, including air conditioning.
 This coastal area gets 80+ inches of rain per year, which is ample to supply household water, harvested from the roof into a series of large, easily-cleaned water tanks, then into a filtered, pressurized water system, with well back-up.
 Freshwater creeks flow year round through and around the property.

-This location also benefits from a consistent Caribbean breeze of about 10-13 knots to drive a marine grade WhisperJet 200 Wind Turbine mounted on a 60ft communication tower, generating 2,000 watts of electricity.
-The centerpiece of Last Frontier’s lodge house’s power system is an array of 50 solar panels, (10,000 watts) with 32 sealed gel-cell batteries, and a computerized double-inverter system.
-Backup is an automatic 2kW propane generator, although the backup system has never been needed.
+This location also benefits from a consistent Caribbean breeze of about 10-13 knots to drive a marine grade WhisperJet 200 Wind Turbine mounted on a 60ft communication tower, capable of generating an additional 2,000 watts of electricity.
+The centerpiece of Last Frontiers Lodge’s 72v power system is an array of 62 solar panels (rooftop and ground array), with 24 deep cycle batteries, and a computerized double-inverter system.
+Backup is an automatic 2kW propane generator, although the backup system is rarely needed.

-This lodge house is strategically located within our 870-acres along a 2-1/2 mile private, paved road which leads to a private waterfront.
-The waterfront extends 1 mile along the exotic Southern Lagoon.
+This lodge house is strategically located within our 1,800-acres along a 2-1/2 mile private, paved road which leads to a private waterfront.
+The waterfront extends for 2 miles along the exotic Southern Lagoon.
 Placed strategically are two, 2BR watchmen/ maintenance staff houses, also powered by off-grid systems.
 With gated entry at the Coastal Road, 24/7 on-site security, and monitored docks on the Southern Lagoon, the house and property are safe and secure.
-The staff is military and embassy trained, and can teach you about the ecology, the flora and fauna of the area.
+Our staff is military and embassy trained, and can teach you about the ecology, the flora and fauna of the area.

-Fruit & vegetables are grown on-site, other food is purchased from subsistence farmers in the area.
+Fruit & vegetables are grown on-site, and other produce is purchased from subsistence farmers in the area.
 We grow many mango trees, also cashew, orange, grapefruit, lime, plantain and banana trees.
-Water melon and vegetables are grown on site.
-There are thousands of wild orchids and bromeliads, and flowering bushes and trees of every description.
+Melons and vegetables are grown on site, especially in the Bamboo Nursery.
+There are thousands of orchids and bromeliads growing wild, and flowering bushes and trees of every description.